mlawson3691/mlawson3691.github.io/README.md

-# Georgraphy Quiz
+# Portfolio

-#### A JavaScript application using the Google Maps API, October 13th, 2016
+#### A portfolio of my recent work, January 12th, 2017

-#### By Mark Lawson & Katy Henning
+#### By Mark Lawson

 ## Description

-This application is an exercise in modern JavaScript using Node.js and Gulp.
-Node.js is used to create a local development server, while Gulp manages the project's assets.
-The app serves as a  In addition, the application is styled with Bootstrap and Sass.
+This application serves as a personal portfolio and is built with JavaScript.
+Node.js creates a local development server, while Gulp manages the project's assets.
+In addition, the application is styled with Bootstrap and Sass.

 ## Setup/Installation Instructions

 * Clone the repository
 * Using the command line, navigate to the project's root directory
 * Install dependencies by running $ npm install and $ bower install
-* Create a .env file in the root directory of the project and fill with: exports.apiKey = "";
-* Retreive a free API Key from the Google Maps API online (https://developers.google.com/maps/documentation/javascript/get-api-key) and insert it between the quotes in the .env file.
-* Launch the local development server by running $ gulp serve
+* Build and launch the local development server by running $ gulp build and $ gulp serve

 ## Known Bugs